For more information, contact us on email@example.com

 6. All other children.

 In the event of over-subscription in any of the above criteria, priority will be given to:

 FIRST TIE BREAKER: Children with siblings in years from reception to year 6 already on the roll of the school who will still be in the school at the time the applicant is admitted.

 SECOND TIE BREAKER: Children living closest to the school.

-As a State school, we do not have waiting list for Nursery.
-Please call the school office or email email@example.com to enquire for place availability.
+Nursery 2021/2022: the closing date for applications was January 15, 2021.
+There are available places in the Nursery class 2021/22.
+As a State school, we do not have a waiting list for Nursery.
+Please call the school office or email firstname.lastname@example.org to enquire for place availability.

 NURSERY CLASS ADMISSIONS and FEES